-Genesis 2.24 Therefore shall a man leave his father and his mother, and shall cleave unto his wife: and they shall be one flesh.
+Genesis 2.24 Therefore a man shall leave his father and his mother and hold fast to his wife, and they shall become one flesh.

 God's goal for a married couple is that their companionship be such a powerful bond that they can almost be identified as one person or one unit.
 For example, after you have been married for a while, when referencing you or thinking about you, your friends will probably refer to you automatically as Sam & Debbie.